 She shook her head.
 "A star?
 An airplane?"

-Grandma Yuri sighed and leaned back into the chair.
-"Do you remember the story I told you?"
+"No, child."
+The old woman sighed and leaned back in the chair.
+"Do you remember the story I used to tell you?"

 "Which one?
-There were so many, Grandma."
+There were so many."
 Hitomi smiled to herself.
-"You told me stories about Aunt Hiroko and Mom as girls, when my parents met, and even when you were young."
+"You told me about Aunt Hiroko and Mom as girls, how my parents first met, and about when you were young."

-"When I was about your age, I was coming home from a summer festival.
-I wore a beautiful yukata.
-I had begged and begged my father to buy it for me."
+"Yes, that story when I was close to your age.
+I was coming home from a summer festival, remember?
+I wore a beautiful yukata that I'd begged and begged my father to buy."

-Hitomi recognized this story.
-"Yes, and you met a strange man.
-A foreigner, right?
+She recognized this particular tale.
+"And you met a strange man.
+A foreigner.
 You told me he was older than you.
 With a fuzzy mustache and—"

-Grandma Yuri huffed at this description.
-"If it had been lightning, I wouldn't be here.
+Her grandmother snorted at the description.
+"If that'd been lightning, I wouldn't be here with you now.
 No, it was like a river of light.
 It carried me to a mysterious place far, far away."

-"What was the man's name, Grandma?
+"What was that man's name?
 I forgot it."

 "Leon.
 Leon Schezar."

-Hitomi never knew what to make of this story.
-As a child, it had amused her imagination, yet as a teen, it seemed outlandish.
+Hitomi never knew what to make of this particular tale.
+As a child, it had amused her imagination, yet as a teen it seemed outlandish.
 No one could travel to another world in an interstellar beam of light.
-Grandma Yuri bringing it up now meant she was going senile.
+She worried Grandma Yuri bringing it up now meant she was going senile.
 "Why are you thinking about that old story anyway?" she asked.

-Again, the heavy silence came.
+The heavy silence came again.
 A lonely cricket chirruped nearby.
-Hitomi heard the "swoosh" of her grandmother's gnarled hand caressing down her cane.
-The chair complained as the old lady bent forward and painstakingly stood.
+Hitomi heard the swoosh of her grandmother's gnarled hand caressing down her cane.
+The chair creaked as the old lady bent forward and painstakingly stood.
 She teetered, using the cane to balance herself.
-Hitomi put a steadying hand on her shoulder.
-Grandma Yuri patted Hitomi's hand and hobbled off in the direction of the house.
+Hitomi put a steadying hand under her elbow, and Grandma Yuri patted it absently before hobbling off in the direction of the house.
 Her granddaughter followed close behind.

-"Because I see the place I went to in the sky tonight," Grandma Yuri responded at last.
+"Because tonight I see the place I went to in the sky," Grandma Yuri responded at last.
 "I only can during times of trouble and change."